TufferDaze/RoR2_PoppyMod/README.md

 ## TODO
 * Tweak for better network play.
+* Improve Doppelganger AI.
+* Stop voicelines from overlapping/interrupting each other.
 * Make new animations for walking sideways/backwards.
 * Clean up existing animations.
 * Add VFX for all skills.